 A. Each team must contribute one volunteer to perform one bout duty during at least one bout during the contemporary tournament (SM 2017).

 B. The Lake Eden Art Festival’s Poetry Slam is a sister slam, named the Southern Fried LEAF Poetry Slam for individual poets (SM 2012).
 SF LEAF is a one day event held in the Fall and Spring during LEAF.
 There is a qualifying round and a final round.
 The top twelve qualifying poets compete in the final round.
 The winner of each SF LEAF will be given an Individual slot at the next Southern Fried.

-C. The team which places last at SF will be awarded the Spirit of Southern Fried on the Finals stage right before the winners of that year are announced (SM 2012).
+C. The team which places last at SF will be awarded the Spirit of Southern Fried on the Finals stage before Team Finals begins (SM 2012).